NLnetLabs/routinator/source/initialisation.rst

    routinator init --rir-tals --accept-arin-rpa

-If you are using a :doc:`configuration file<configuration>` to specify the default location of the repository and TAL directories, make sure to refer to it during initialisation using the :option:`--config` option, e.g.:
+If you built Routinator using Cargo and set up a :doc:`configuration file<configuration>` before initialisation, make sure to refer to it using the :option:`--config` option, e.g.:

 .. code-block:: bash

-   routinator --config /etc/routinator/routinator.conf init --rir-tals --accept-arin-rpa
+   routinator --config /home/routinator/routinator.conf init --rir-tals --accept-arin-rpa

 If you decide you cannot agree to the ARIN RPA terms, you can use the :option:`--skip-tal` option to exclude the TAL.
 If, at a later point, you wish